Q: Does insurance pay for your service?

 Q: Are there minimum hours of service required?

 A: Yes, we have minimum hours required.
 Minimums are very helpful in providing quality, consistent care to our clients.
 Caregivers rely upon these hours for their livelihood, and a consistent schedule leads to consistent care.
-Our current minimum is three hours per shift, and twelve hours per week (subject to change).
+Our current minimum is three hours per shift, and nine hours per week (subject to change).

 Q: Are your services tax-deductible?

 A: Eldercare is considered dependent care (similar to childcare).
 Contact your accountant for more information on requirements and deduction limits.